A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

 $\blacksquare$ \textbf{Argument and Lower Bound Development}:\\ If the condition of Property \ref{proty_lb2} is satisfied, the first block to be moved is BP, and remains BP after the move, i.e., a BB move.

 Forster and Bortfeldt \cite{Forster-2012-COR} introduce and analyze this property, and then propose a lower bound based on both Properties \ref{proty_lb1} and \ref{proty_lb2}.
-Specifically, their lower bound is set to LB1+1 if the condition of Property \ref{proty_lb2} is satisfied in the initial configuration $\mathbb{C}$ and LB1 otherwise.
+Specifically, their lower bound is set to LB$_1$+1 if the condition of Property \ref{proty_lb2} is satisfied in the initial configuration $\mathbb{C}$ and LB$_1$ otherwise.
 The time complexity of an algorithm to compute the lower bound can be $\mathcal{O}(B)$.
-As the second lower bound appears in the literature, it is referred to as LB2 by Tricoire et al. \cite{Tricoire-2018-COR}.
+As the second lower bound appears in the literature, it is referred to as {LB$_2$} by Tricoire et al. \cite{Tricoire-2018-COR}. { LB$_2$ is initially proposed for unrestricted variant 13.
+Similar to LB$_1$, it in fact can be applied to all the eight variants with individual moves, noting that any restricted variant can be naturally relaxed to an unrestricted variant.}

-$\blacksquare$ \textbf{Revisit and Demonstration}: \\ Let $\mathcal{B}^2$ be the collection of blocks of the top $1^{st}$ layer.
-Property~\ref{proty_lb2} can be expressed as: $f^{\text{BB}}(\mathcal{B}^2) \geq 1$ if $\mathcal{B}^2$ satisfies the condition of Property \ref{proty_lb2} ($\mathcal{B}^2$ satisfies P2 for short).
-Given the fact that $\mathcal{B}^2 \subseteq \mathcal{B}$, we have
+$\blacksquare$ \textbf{Revisit and Demonstration}: \\ Let {$\mathbb{B}^2$} be the collection of blocks of the top $1^{st}$ layer.
+Property~\ref{proty_lb2} can be expressed as: $f^{\text{BB}}(\mathbb{B}^2) \geq 1$ if $\mathbb{B}^2$ satisfies the condition of Property \ref{proty_lb2} ($\mathbb{B}^2$ satisfies P2 for short).
+Given the fact that $\mathbb{B}^2 \subseteq \mathbb{B}$, we have

-which exactly gives LB2 as a valid lower bound.
+which exactly gives LB$_2$ as a valid lower bound.